 In RBAC role assignments are based upon static job functions.
 Therefore it is difficult for RBAC to handle dynamically changing attributes, such time or IP address.

-It is difficult for RBAC to implement some security polices such as privacy and other regulatory mandatesi.12. [i.12]
+It is difficult for RBAC to implement some security polices such as privacy and other regulatory mandates, [i.12].

-Web-based application adds more complexity to RBAC by weaving separate components together over the Internet to deliver application services, and the allocation of files and servers may not be compatible with organization structurei.12. [i.12]
+Web-based application adds more complexity to RBAC by weaving separate components together over the Internet to deliver application services, and the allocation of files and servers may not be compatible with organization structure, [i.12].

 RBAC cannot be used to ensure permissions on workflows in which sequences of operations need to be controlled.